Application for Course Development Grant (formerly Category B-C)

 - All full-time, part-time, and adjunct faculty at CSU are eligible to apply for an online course improvement grant.

-- Faculty must successfully complete the initial Quality Matters (QM) course Applying the Quality Matters Rubric (APPQMR), including the 2014 update workshop if taken prior to August 2014.
+- Faculty must successfully complete the initial Quality Matters (QM) course Applying the Quality Matters Rubric (APPQMR) and maintain their APPQMR training by completing any subsequent updates set forth by QM.

 - Course must have been taught (either face-to-face or online) at least 2 times in the past 36 months.